prestodb/rfcs/RFC-0009-jdbc-join-push-down.md

 }
 ```
 - 3.3.
 Once it identifies the connector as pushdown supported, it creates a Map with key as connector name and value as a List of tables which are from the connector.
 - 3.4.
-This ensures that no other connector is affected by this optimiser.
+This ensures that no other connector is affected by this optimizer.
 Only connectors with Join pushdown capability will be pushed down.
 #### 4. Grouping tables for creating join query - based on JDBC datasource capability [link](https://github.com/Thanzeel-Hassan-IBM/rfcs/blob/main/RFC-0009-jdbc-join-push-down.md#join-query-pushdown-in-presto-jdbc-datasource)
 - 4.1.
 JoinTables (List of ConnectorTableHandle) creation happens from the Map which is created above.
 [Point number 3.3]
 - 4.2.
 For each item in map, based on connector, we get a list of tables/nodes.
 Each node is then analysed for join pushdown capability and either added to JoinTables List or added back to rewrittenList (If it can not be pushed down).